 Right after my graduation at UIC, I was in a hurry to get a job and put aside plans of going abroad.
-I know experience is a great teacher so I decided to stay put and look for jobs within Davao City.
+I know experience is a great teacher, so I decided to stay put and look for employment within Davao City.

 In my fourth year, I had an on the job training at Rhine Marketing, a local dealer of computers and accessories.
 Together with Raul Ramirez and Rizza Rizada, we fixed broken motherboards, assemble computer sets and carry stocks from the warehouse to the showroom.
 It was a good learning experience but tend to pull me away from what I wanted to do; I prefer to become a programmer than to be a technician.

 Ironically, the day before our graduation, I had my first interview at PowerTech, a local dealer of Apple computers.
 Cecile Anghag, my classmate and childhood friend, already worked there, so that felt a bit reassuring.
 As a fresh graduate — officially the next day — not much was expected from me as a significant contributor.
 I haven’t had the chance to use an iMac before.
 In our college projects, we’ve relied on 486s and Pentiums of Jose Punongbayan, Ronald Celestial, and Jonathan Ambong.

 The role I applied for was after-sales support, which means I will be involved in troubleshooting, software installation, and demo to clients and prospects.
 My experience at Rhine probably got me into the interview.
 But honestly, I didn’t consider this application to be a promising one with my zero product knowledge.